magento/devdocs/guides/v2.3/inventory/reservations.md

 Reservations are append-only operations, similar to a log of events.
 The initial reservation is assigned a negative quantity value.
 All subsequent reservations created while processing the order are positive values.
 When the order is complete, the sum of all reservations for the product is 0.

-Before Magento can issue a reservation in response to a new order, it determines whether there are enough items in stock to fulfill the order.
+Before Magento can issue a reservation in response to a new order, it determines whether there are enough salable items to fulfill the order.
 The following quantities factor into the calculation:

 * **StockItem quantity**.
 The StockItem quantity is the aggregated amount of inventory from all the physical sources for the current sales channel.
 If the Baltimore source has 20 units of a product, the Austin source has 25 units of the same product, while the Reno source has 10, and all these sources are linked to Stock A, then the StockItem count for thus product is 55 (20 + 15 + 10).
 (When items are shipped, the Inventory indexer updates the quantities available at each source.)